revault/practical-revault/transactions.md

 funds.
 They lock coins to what we call an EDV (Emergency Deep Vault): a script chosen by the participants and kept obfuscated by the properties of P2WSH, as the emergency transactions are never meant to be used.

+Both Emergency transactions are signed at a fixed `22 sat/WU` feerate.

+Both Emergency transaction are signed using the `ALL | ANYONECANPAY` signature hash flag, to allow watchtowers (or anyone else) to attach fee-bumping inputs.

 The Emergency `scriptPubKey` is not known to the managers.